 The Army will pay 15% of your outstanding student loan balance or $1,500, whichever is greater.
 And the National Guard will pay this amount for each year of service.

 Navy student loan forgiveness

-The Navy Loan Repayment Program (LRP) pays up to $65,000 toward your student loan debt.
-You’ll need to achieve a minimum score of 50 on the Armed Forces Qualification Test (AFQT) and must enlist in an LRP-qualifying rating.
+The Navy Student Loan Repayment Program (LRP) pays up to $65,000 toward your student loan debt.
+For sailors to qualify, they must enlist in the delayed entry program as active duty an have an eligible rating.

-The Navy will pay 33.3% of your outstanding student loan balance or $1,500 — whichever is greater — for each completed year of service.
-Should your balance drop below 33.3% of your initial balance, the Navy will pay the remainder off completely.
+The Navy will pay 33.3% of your outstanding student loan balance or $1,500 — whichever is greater — for up to three years of service.
+However, 25%-33% of your annual LRP award will be withheld for taxes.